Hydroxychloroquine (Plaquenil)

 Tell Your Rheumatology Provider

-Although there are few drug interactions with hydroxychloroquine, be sure to tell your rheumatology provider about all the medications you are taking, including over-the-counter drugs and natural remedies.
+Although there are few drug interactions with hydroxychloroquine, be sure to tell your rheumatology provider about all medications you are taking, including over-the-counter drugs and natural remedies.

-Updated February 2024 by Timothy Kaniecki, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated January 2026 by Nina Couette, DO, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified healthcare provider for professional medical advice, diagnosis, and treatment of a medical or health condition.